mircealungu/Pomodoro-Box/README.md

     ```
     echo alias pom='~/Dropbox/Apps/PomodoroBox/pom.sh' >> ~/.profile && source ~/.profile
     ```
-The commands download the script, make it executable, and add an alias named box in the .profile script.
+The commands download the script, make it executable, and add an alias named `pom` in the .profile script.
 Now you can use the `pom` command.

 ## Installation for Android
 Coming soon...